Manchester: Climate

 Manchester has a temperate oceanic climate (Köppen: Cfb), like much of the British Isles, with warm summers and cold winters compared to other parts of the UK.
-Summer daytime temperatures regularly top 20 °C, quite often reaching 25 °C on sunny days during July and August.
-In more recent years, temperatures have occasionally reached over 30 °C. There is regular but generally light precipitation throughout the year.
+Summer daytime temperatures regularly top 20 °C. In recent years, temperatures have occasionally surpassed 30 °C. There is regular but generally light precipitation throughout the year.
 The city's average annual rainfall is 806.6 mm compared to a UK average of 1125.0 mm.
 Its mean rain days are 140.4 per annum, compared to the UK average of 154.4.

-Manchester has a relatively high humidity level, and this, along with abundant soft water, was one factor that led to advancement of the textile industry in the area.
+Manchester has a relatively high humidity level; this, along with abundant soft water, was one factor that led to the advancement of the textile industry in the area.
 Snowfalls are not common in the city because of the urban warming effect.
-The West Pennine Moors to the north-west, South Pennines to the north-east and Peak District to the east receive more snow, which can close roads leading out of the city.
+The West Pennine Moors to the north-west, South Pennines to the north-east, and Peak District to the east receive more snow, which can close roads leading out of the city.
 They include the A62 via Oldham and Standedge, the A57, Snake Pass, towards Sheffield, and the Pennine section of the M62.
 The lowest temperature ever recorded in Manchester was -17.6 C on 7 January 2010.
-The highest temperature recorded in Manchester is 38.0 C on 19 July 2022, during the 2022 European Heatwave.
+The highest was 38.0 C on 19 July 2022, during the 2022 European Heatwave.